All-New Mitsubishi Outlander PHEV in Dealerships

 The rear 60 kW motor and Electric Motor Control Unit (EMCU) are mounted beneath the rear cargo area subfloor.
 Both the front PDU and rear EMCU are intelligent control units that contribute to heightened energy efficiency and optimal motor control.

-For non-electric driving, an efficient 2.0-litre gasoline engine is utilized.
-Performance is optimized, smooth and quiet with abundant power to tackle a variety of different driving conditions.
+For additional power, an efficient 2.0-litre gasoline engine is utilized.
+Performance is optimized, smooth and quiet with abundant power to tackle a variety of driving conditions.

 Regenerative braking is also used to generate electricity for the system.
 During deceleration (braking), the front and rear electric motors function as generators so that electricity can be generated and fed back into the lithium-ion drive battery pack.
 Regenerative braking occurs when the Outlander PHEV is in motion while the accelerator pedal is not being pressed (coasting) or when the driver engages the brakes by pressing the brake pedal.
 The level of regenerative braking can be conveniently selected by the driver at any time using the steering wheel paddle shifters.